 The following Corporation Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

-The fixed ratio method is the default method of limiting the deduction available under the corporate interest restriction (CIR) rules, which apply from 1 April 2017.
-For a general overview of the regime, see the Introduction to the corporate interest restriction guidance note and related examples, which should be read prior to reading this guidance note.
+The fixed ratio method is the default method of limiting the deduction available under the corporate interest restriction (CIR) rules.
+For a general overview of the regime, see the Corporate interest restriction ― overview guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.